 Covers the “Short Tour” to the Rose & Perennial Garden, where the tour proceeds down the Haney Hillside Garden to the Vayo Meditation Garden and along the Shoreland Trail to the Giles Rhododendron Garden, ending with a walk up the Birch Alleé to the Bibby & Harold Alfond Children’s Garden, with an introduction to this garden and an invitation to explore it independently, as well as an introduction to the Bosarge Family Education Center and an invitation to visit there.

 Groups wishing to enjoy lunch at the Gardens are asked to make reservations and payment a minimum of two weeks prior to the visit.
-2016 Group Lunch OptionsCheck out our Group Tour Lunch Options.
+View our 2016 Group Lunch options.
 For a special Maine lunch, including a gourmet lobster roll and blueberry dessert, inquire with the Events and Group Tours Coordinator.

 For prices, more information, or to make reservations, please contact Events and Group Tours Coordinator Christabel Frye via email or at (207) 633-8050.